boostercloud/booster/docs/README.md

 #### Starting your application

-This step is very simple, you only need to open a terminal window and run:
+This step is very simple.
+On your project root directory, you only need to run this command:

 ```bash
 boost start -e local
 ```

-By default, the application will be available at `http://localhost:3000`
+By default, the application will be available at `http://localhost:3000`.

-optionally, you could also specify on which port you want your application to be running on with the option `-p <port-number>`:
+Optionally, you could also specify on which port you want your application to be running on with the option `-p <port-number>`:

 ```bash
 boost start -e local -p 3333
 ```

-After a few seconds, the Booster application should be ready at `http://localhost:<port-number>`
+After a few seconds, the Booster application should be ready at `http://localhost:<port-number>`.

 There will be two different endpoints available for our application: